Plato-solutions/artifician/docs/_build/markdown/artifician.feature_definition.md

 #### process(publisher, sample)
-process the artifician to build feature value process should contain all the logic for completely processing the feature value
+process the sample to build feature value process should contain all the logic for completely processing the feature value

 Args:

-    sample (any): artifician data
+    sample (any): sample data
     publisher (object): instance of publisher

 Return: